THEosusi/tutorial-LicenseFinder/LicenseFinder/step5/text.md

 As you can see the New BSD dependency is now under restricted licenses list.

-Finally, LicenseFinder can be integrated into your CI/CD pipeline to prevent deployments if any licensing issues are detected.
+By approving and restricting licenses in this way, you can eliminate restricted dependencies.
+Once your project reaches this state, it can be considered free of licensing issues.

+Integrating these checks into your DevOps pipeline helps prevent the release of software that contains problematic licenses.

 ---

 Thanks for taking the time to go through the LicenseFinder tutorial.

-The final page includes an appendix introducing other Dependency License Management tools, if you're interested, please take a look.
+The final page includes an appendix introducing other dependency license management tools.
+If you’re interested, please take a look.